 Content marketing for small businesses can help you:

-- Gain competitive advantage over competitors not using content marketing
+Gain a competitive advantage over competitors not using content marketing

-- Position itself as a field expert or thought leader in the minds of customers and competitors
+Position itself as an influencer or thought leader in the minds of customers and competitors

-- Consistently generate more website traffic and better exposure to products/services without a huge investment
+Consistently generate and increase website traffic fast and better exposure to products/services without a huge investment

-- Achieve higher media visibility and a better return on both, monetary and time investment
+- Achieve higher visibility on social media platforms and a better return on both, monetary and time investment

 - Change your mindset and gain more confidence in your ability to do content marketing